scottwb/jquery-plugin-template/README.md

+# jquery-plugin-template

-Template for creating a new jQuery plugin, with scaffold for:
+#### A comprehensive template for creating a new jQuery plugin, with scaffold for:

 * Constructor (init) that takes an options hash.
 * Default options configuration, with the ability for the user to